The 5 Must-Have Features of your Workflow Automation Application in 2023

-That's why your process management application should offer the features, functionality, and support to not only get you up and running fast, but also to deliver real, tangible results right out of the gate.
+That's why your workflow management application should offer the features, functionality, and support to not only get you up and running fast, but also to deliver real, tangible results right out of the gate.

 Some things to look for are pre-built, customizable templates, one-click integrations, and guided onboarding support.

-With these attributes, you can shoot to build and launch your first processes in the span of a few days, and already see improvements in your team workflow efficiency, quality, and total output within 1-2 weeks (not to mention the management and coordination time you've earned back by automating your processes).
+With these attributes, you can shoot to build and launch your first workflows in the span of a few days, and already see improvements in your team workflow efficiency, quality, and total output within 1-2 weeks (not to mention the management and coordination time you've earned back by automating your processes).

 Almost every business leader feels that their business operations are an exception to the rule, or somehow outside of the norm.
-And for that very reason, they're often expecting that their own processes can't be handled by a singular application – unless it's custom built.
+And for that very reason, they're often expecting that their own workflows can't be handled by a singular application – unless it's custom built.

 What to look out for: integrations to support each team's software and workflows; customizable notifications; integration with your core, tech stack (ERP, CRM, chat, document management, etc); compliance and audit ready; revision-safe data capture and storage; data export, and more.